 Here are 10 numbers that will help you understand how the country got to where it is now.

-Zimbabwe’s economy has struggled since land reforms were introduced in 2000.
+Zimbabwe’s economy has struggled since a controversial land reform programme was introduced in 2000.

 The programme that saw white-owned farms redistributed to landless black Zimbabweans – and those with good political connections – led to sharp falls in production.